deliveroo/deliveroo.engineering/_guidelines/active-record.md

 ### Models

-Models should not contain any SQL query.
+Models should not contain any SQL queries.

-They can, however, exceptionally contain SQL _expressions_ in the form of `where` conditions for instance; although using Arel to express conditions is preferred when possible.
+They can, however, exceptionally contain SQL _expressions_ in the form of `where` conditions for instance; although using [Arel](https://github.com/rails/arel) to express conditions is preferred when possible.
 The only place where this should happen is **named scopes**, which you should use extensively.

 Okay: